marcriera/ddgo-controller-docs/usb/README.md

 ### TCPP-20009/TCPP-20012

-This controller has two handles (5 power notches and 8+emergency brake notches), a D-Pad and six buttons (Select, Start, A, B, C, D).
+This controller has two handles (5 power notches and 8+emergency brake notches), a D-Pad and 6 buttons (Select, Start, A, B, C, D).
 In addition, it provides a door lamp and a 3.5 mm jack connector to plug a horn pedal.
 There are two rumble motors, one in each handle.

 Internally, it is a HID device with a vendor-specific class.